 Humidity is important for your Philodendron to thrive.
 It needs that moisture in the air.

-There are a handful of easy ways to create humidity if your room isn’t cutting it.
+There are many easy ways to create humidity if your room isn’t cutting it.

 The easiest way is to use a humidifier in the same room as your Philodendron Burle Marx.
 But humidifiers aren’t accessible to everyone.

-The next method is to mist the leaves of the plant with water from a spray bottle.
+The next method is to mist the plant leaves with water from a spray bottle.
 When the water evaporates, it creates moisture around your Philodendron.

 The downside to this method is that unless you measure the humidity, you don’t know when you should spray again.